Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

 - Response-based: "What sentiment did this response express about the brand?"
 - Topic-based: "What is the current sentiment about this brand regarding pricing?"

+### Architecture Pattern: Scheduler + Processor

+The daily sentiment evaluation system uses a **scheduler + processor pattern** (similar to `schedule-analysis` + `process-prompt`) for the following reasons:

+1. **Timeout Prevention**: The old monolithic `daily-sentiment-evaluation` function processed all evaluations in a single step, which could timeout with many projects/topics/regions.
+The new pattern processes each evaluation in its own small step.

+2. **Parallel Processing**: `process-single-sentiment-evaluation` has `concurrency: 5`, allowing up to 5 evaluations to be processed simultaneously, significantly reducing total execution time.

+3. **Resilience**: If one evaluation fails, it doesn't affect others.
+Each evaluation is independently retried.

+4. **Idempotency**: The scheduler checks for existing evaluations TODAY before dispatching events, preventing duplicate work.

+5. **Scalability**: As projects/topics/regions grow, the system scales naturally without hitting step size limits.

 ### Performance Considerations

-1. **Rate Limiting**: Gemini 2.5 Flash Lite has rate limits (3,800 RPM configured in rate limiter)
+1. **Rate Limiting**: Gemini 2.5 Flash Lite has rate limits (3,800 RPM configured in rate limiter).
+The `process-single-sentiment-evaluation` function uses `callGeminiWithRetry` helper which automatically handles rate limits via `waitForRateLimit`.
-2. **Batch Processing**: Processes one project at a time (concurrency: 1) to avoid rate limit issues
+2. **Parallel Processing**: `process-single-sentiment-evaluation` has concurrency: 5, allowing up to 5 evaluations to be processed simultaneously, significantly reducing total execution time.
+3. **No Timeouts**: The scheduler + processor pattern prevents timeouts by processing each evaluation in its own small step, rather than processing everything in a single large step.
-3. **Topic Count**: With 15-30 topics per project × multiple regions × brand + competitors, this can generate many evaluations per day
+4. **Topic Count**: With 15-30 topics per project × multiple regions × brand + competitors, this can generate many evaluations per day.
+The system scales naturally without hitting step size limits.
+5. **Idempotency**: The scheduler checks for existing evaluations TODAY before dispatching events, preventing duplicate work and unnecessary API calls.
-4. **Cost**: Gemini 2.5 Flash Lite is cost-effective, but large-scale deployments may need monitoring
+6. **Cost**: Gemini 2.5 Flash Lite is cost-effective, but large-scale deployments may need monitoring

 ### Future Improvements

-1. **Incremental Updates**: Only evaluate topics that haven't been evaluated recently
+1. **Incremental Updates**: ✅ Already implemented - scheduler checks for existing evaluations TODAY before dispatching events
 2. **Topic Prioritization**: Focus on high-value topics first
 3. **Caching**: Cache natural responses for similar evaluations
 4. **Historical Tracking**: Track sentiment trends over time per topic